FortiGate Firewall: Quick Start

 - configure account lockout;

-- to rename the administrator account;
+- rename the administrator account;

 - disable unused interfaces;